nextmv-io/community-apps/java-gurobi-multiknapsack-multiexcel/README.md

-# Nextmv Java Gurobi Knapsack
+# Nextmv Java Gurobi Multi-Knapsack

 Example for running a Java `Maven` application on the Nextmv Platform using the Gurobi solver.
-We solve a knapsack Mixed Integer Programming problem.
+We solve a multi-knapsack Mixed Integer Programming problem while reading the input from an _Excel_ file and writing the output to an _Excel_ file.

 1. Setup license:
     1. **Local**: